-Indian racer Shankar Sarath Kumar and his team RAMA Honda Racing by NTS T.Pro Ten10 endured mixed fortunes in the FIM Asia Road Racing Championship in Buriram, Thailand.
+Indian racer Shankar Sarath Kumar and his team RAMA Honda Racing by NTS T.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)